 As a student member, we offer many services to support you during your path to the Bar including:

 - Court Marshalling during your final year of university, your GDL or your BPTC

 - a Careers Service, including mock interviews, to assist you with applications for pupillage

 We also encourage you to become involved in our student body The Association of Gray’s Inn Students (AGIS).

 Vocalise is a mentor based prison and primary school debating programme.
 Founded in 2010 by two of the Inn’s student members, it won the 2012 Attorney General’s Award for Best Student Pro Bono Initiative.
-An excellent opportunity for some pro bono experience during your CPE or BPTC year!
+An excellent opportunity for some pro bono experience during your GDL or BPTC year!

 Our Pupil Advocacy Course runs from October to February each year and incorporates the compulsory training required within your 1st Six of pupillage.
 The course includes the required Practice Management course and covers, over five separate stages, ethics, witness handling, legal argument, interlocutory exercises, skeleton arguments and culminates with a full mock trial exercise.